 - Any prohibited items— make sure to check on legality of your prescription medications.

-- Ensure that your passport has several blank pages, and will have at least 6 months validity from the date you return home.
+- Ensure that your passport has several blank pages, and will have at least 6 months validity from the date you are returning home, not your departure date.

 Flights are one of the most expensive, and possibly most nerve-wracking parts of your trip.
 It is worth it to do the work to get it right.
 What is “right” might be different for different types of travelers.
 Personally, I really enjoy flying, so I like to make sure I select flights that will enhance my experience.
 I want it to feel like part of my vacation, and not just a necessary evil.